 how to submit your work

 To submit a written article, contact the editor.
-Be sure to say whether you’re submitting for the magazine or for the website.

 To be considered for cover or interior illustration work, contact the art director.